 Department: Veterinary Medicine | Veterinary Clinical Sciences

-The Ohio State University Department of Veterinary Clinical Sciences invites applications for a full-time, clinical-track faculty position in Cardiology.
-Applicants must hold a DVM or equivalent degree.
-Specialty board certification by ACVIM or ECVIM in cardiology or board eligibility is required.
-Preference will be given to candidates who have teaching and clinical experience in a university teaching hospital.
-An advanced degree or equivalent research experience is desirable.
+The Ohio State University Department of Veterinary Clinical Sciences invites applications for a full-time, tenure or clinical-track faculty position in Cardiology.
 The successful candidate will join an internationally recognized clinical, teaching, and research program that includes two established faculty cardiologists, three cardiology residents, and two experienced technicians who support the cardiology clinic and the catheterization suite.
-The program is centered in a comprehensive teaching hospital and referral center with an annual caseload of approximately 35,000.
-Cardiology workspaces include a Cardiology Clinic Teaching space with adjacent Echo Lab; a state-of-the-art interventional medicine suite; and a Clinical Cardiology Research Laboratory.
+The program is centered in a comprehensive teaching hospital and referral center with an annual caseload of over 39,000.
+Cardiology workspaces include a Cardiology Clinic Teaching space with 2 adjacent Echo Labs; a state-of-the-art interventional medicine suite; a Clinical Cardiology Research Laboratory; and an adjacent student learning center (LCR).
+The entire cardiology space is currently under renovation and will be newly updated and renovated by July 2024.

 Extensive resources are available to support both clinical and research activities in Cardiology.
-These include: two high-end digital echocardiographic systems (two Vivid E95 with 4D imaging and transesophageal echocardiography) and a Vivid-q system to support intra-procedural transesophageal echocardiography); four integrated GE Echocardiographic workstations (EchoPacs) with advanced digital applications; C-arm fluoroscopy (GE OEC9900) for cardiac catheterization and interventional procedures; digital and analog hemodynamic monitoring equipment; equipment for cardiac pacing (including temporary pacing systems, a Lifepack 12 for transcutaneous pacing, and equipment for transvenous cardioversion in horses); full surface and Holter-Event ECG capabilities, and a fully digital hospital information system (ezyVet). .
-Additional relevant hospital resources include digital radiography; on-site ultrafast 128 slice spiral CT and 3T-MRI; nuclear medicine; and videobronchoscopy.
+These include: two high-end digital echocardiographic systems (two Vivid E95 with 4D imaging and transesophageal echocardiography) and a Vivid-q system (for bed-side echo); four integrated GE Echocardiographic workstations (EchoPacs) with advanced digital applications; C-arm fluoroscopy (GE OEC9900) for cardiac catheterization and interventional procedures; digital and analog hemodynamic monitoring equipment; equipment for cardiac pacing (Medronic and Dextronic permenant pacing systems, temporary pacing systems, a Lifepack 12 for transcutaneous pacing, and equipment for transvenous cardioversion in horses); full surface and Holter-Event ECG capabilities, and a fully digital hospital information system (ezyVet).
+Other relevant hospital resources include digital radiography; on-site ultrafast 128 slice spiral CT and 3T-MRI; nuclear medicine; and videobronchoscopy.
+Cardiology works closely with our in-house soft-tissue surgeons as well as pediatric interventional cardiologist from Nationwide Children’s Hospital to perform hybrid and cutting-edge procedures.
 There are pathology and clinical pathology services available on-site.
 The OSU Library System includes extensive digital resources as well as Veterinary College and Health Sciences Libraries.

 Clinical and classroom teaching are a priority of the Cardiology Service with each team member actively involved in both professional and post-graduate education.
 Faculty teaching responsibilities include lectures, labs, and clinical teaching of cardiology to professional students, interns, residents, and graduate students.
 Faculty members are expected to participate in professional outreach, committee service, and curriculum development.